Ohio ‘incel’ charged in alleged plot to kill college women

-HIGHLAND COUNTY, Ohio (WCMH) — A Hillsboro man has been stopped from allegedly plotting a mass shooting targeting female students at an unnamed Ohio university, according to the U.S. Department of Justice.
+HIGHLAND COUNTY, Ohio (WCMH) — An Ohio man has been stopped from allegedly plotting a mass shooting targeting female students at an unnamed Ohio university, according to the U.S. Department of Justice.

 Authorities say Tres Genco, 21, was arrested by federal agents Wednesday for allegedly plotting to commit a hate crime, as well as for illegally possessing a machine gun.